jrlanglois/jrlanglois.github.io/_posts/2026-01-21-cultivating-software.md

 * Exploration fuels strategy: Even small, seemingly “trivial” changes teach you how the system behaves, reveal hidden bottlenecks, and uncover opportunities to make bigger improvements later.
   * You can leverage this approach to further document code, reconceptualise it by revealing patterns that can be separated and reused elsewhere, and so on.

-By tending both the visible branches and the underlying soil, the software—and the people working on it—stays strong, adaptable, and resilient.
+By tending both the visible branches and the underlying soil, the software - and the people working on it - stays strong, adaptable, and resilient.

 ## TL;DR

 Software is malleable.
-I approach it like a living system: explore to learn its quirks, zoom out to redesign holistically, shape pragmatically, and focus on growth that matters—both externally and internally.
+I approach it like a living system: explore to learn its quirks, zoom out to redesign holistically, shape pragmatically, and focus on growth that matters - both externally and internally.
 Chaos is inevitable; how you guide it is what counts.